-Decriminalisation of homosexuality: History of gay rights in the UK
+Pride Month begins: History of gay rights in the UK - CBBC Newsround

 "Lesbian, gay, bisexual and transgender people were often forced to hide their identities from their families, friends, colleagues and in public to avoid the risk of being singled out, harassed or becoming a victim of violence."

 There were laws that stopped gay people from having the same rights as people who were not gay.
-For example, they couldn't get married or adopt children.
+For example, gay people couldn't get married or adopt children.

 Up until 1967, gay and bisexual men could face a maximum sentence of life in prison.